JonathanWilbur/asn1-ts/README.md

 - [x] Fix infinite recursion vulnerabilities
 - [ ] Implement a Distinguished Encoding Rules Codec
+  - [ ] Ensure length is encoded on minimum number of octets
 - [ ] Implement a Canonical Encoding Rules Codec
 - [ ] Build all codecs separately
 - [x] Make each codec inherit from `ASN1Element`